TopHit: Functionality

-TopHit is a platform for aggregating, distributing and promoting digital music content.
+TopHit is a social network-like internet platform for aggregating, distributing and promoting digital music content.
 Authors, artists, producers and record labels upload their works to TopHit website.
 Music radio stations and TV channels examine uploaded songs and are able to download the ones they find suitable for airing.
 Representatives of labels watch new artists and songs using TopHit to determine most interesting ones to work further with them.

 The website's own automated service TopHit Spy is aimed to monitor music broadcast at partner radio stations and to generate statistics of aired music.
 This data is used to form summary radio charts.
 As well, similar charts for YouTube and Spotify are available.
 Detailed play statistics for each song are given to rights holders — artists, authors, publishers and labels.